Code-Parrot-ai/10x-frontend-developer/intermediate/vite 2.md

 export default Counter;
 ```

-React JSX

-Using Sass is as simple as creating a new file with `.scss` extension and then importing it in a component.
-Besides Sass, we will also use CSS modules.
-They can be used by simply adding `.module` before the file extension in the file name.
-For example, `styles.module.css` or `styles.module.scss` if you are using a CSS pre-processor.
+To use Sass, simply create a `.scss` file and import it into your component.
+This also demonstrates the use of CSS modules.

 **src/components/counter.module.scss**